hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - functions of secret key cryptography (=? asymmetric key)
     - <span style="color: #bb6600;">different keys</span> for encryption and decryption
     - the capability to only <span style="color: #bb6600;">know one key on one side</span>
+  - algorithm considered about Diffie Hellman and RSA for key establishment: <span style="color: #bb6600;">DH is an asymmetric key establishment algorithm intended to output symmetric keys.</span>

 - Security issues of privacy and integrity